The Irish Jersey & Belfair Cattle Registry (BCR)

 Print off necessary forms, fill them out, mail them in with a check or scan and email them with attached documentation, and pay online.
 Include photos, a scan of the registration certificates for both sire and dam, and any DNA documentation of animal or parents.
 If sire or dam is registered in more than one registry, please include all that info.
 Here are the steps:

-Your animal's registration certificate: Although make the check out to Homestead Cattle Association, your animal's registration certificate will be printed with the breed for its herd book; the Belfair Cattle Registry or the Irish Jersey.
+Your animal's registration certificate: Although you make the check out to Homestead Cattle Association, your animal's registration certificate will be issued with the breed for its herd book; the Belfair Cattle Registry or the Irish Jersey.
 If all information is received, papers are usually done & sent quickly.
 The first proof is emailed as a pdf usually available within 2 days for owner proofreading and approval.
 Calf or permanent registration certificates can be emailed as official pdf, or as an embossed seal, signed certificate mailed from office.
 Let office know which version you need.
 If you ever contact and do not hear back, that means no one has seen or received your message; so please, reach out again!

 DNA Testing: